 Another element of content that’s expected to continue its growth is influencer marketing, though this has been reversed from its original marketing tactic.
 Instead of partnering with influencers to have them promote their brands on their channels, many brands are instead inviting influencers to create content on the brands’ own channels.

 Increasingly, businesses are hiring micro-influencers or even nano-influencers (those with fans or followers of less than 1000) in their industries.
 Relationships are the key to success and nurturing a relationship with these types of influencers can be a game-changer for all kinds of businesses and can often be the fastest way to build brand awareness and publicise your products and/or services.

 I also foresee the increased use of chatbots as a content channel and platform in the next decade, because consumers are becoming more and more impatient when it comes to fulfilling their needs to find quick answers and one of the quickest ways to bridge this communication gap is to use chatbots, either as a customer service function, or as an alternative platform to push out your regular e-news.

 A study by Spiceworks predicted that by 2019, more than 40% of large companies will use chatbots and/or “intelligent assistants” because more and more customers would expect to be able to connect instantly with your business via chat.

-One last trend, according to Coredna, is that increasingly, multiple brands are working together to create content of all different varieties.
-For example, Uber has partnered with both Pandora and Spotify to help personalize its customers’ ride via their favorite music.
+One last trend, according to Coredna, is that increasingly, multiple brands are working together to create the content of all different varieties.
+For example, Uber has partnered with both Pandora and Spotify to help personalize its customers’ ride via their favourite music.

 When brands create content together, the content can be used on both companies’ channels, or on a single channel cooperatively created by both brands.
 Either way, both parties will stand to gain from the added exposure.